tylersatre/serena/docs/02-usage/010_prerequisites.md

+## Prerequisites

-## Install uv
+### uv

-Serena is managed by `uv`, and the only prerequesite for using Serena is to have `uv` installed.
+Serena is managed by `uv`.
-To install it, follow the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+If you do not have it yet, install it following the instructions [here](https://docs.astral.sh/uv/getting-started/installation/).

+### Language-Specific Requirements

+Depending on the programming language you intend to use with Serena, you may need to install additional tools or SDKs if you intend to use the language server backend of Serena.
+See the [language support documentation](../01-about/020_programming-languages) for details.